mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#controllers" target="_blank">Controllers exercise</a>
 <h2 id="views">Views</h2>
+Views in rails are similar to those in Sinatra.
+There are a few main differences:
+- They end in ```html.erb``` instead of ```html```
+- They are organized nicely by model name.
+I.e. Your users views are in ```app/views/users```
+- They are named after the route they represent.
+That's to say if you have a ```users/new``` route, the view file for this route would be ```apps/views/users/new.html.erb```.
+If you are still confused about routes because you didn't read Keith's post, please read it...
+If you read Keith's post and are still confused then rest assured you will understand soon. :)

+That's really it for views.

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#views" target="_blank">Views exercise</a>
 <h2 id="helpers">Helpers</h2>
 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#helpers" target="_blank">Helpers exercise</a>